Star Wars Land Info & Galaxy’s Edge Guide

-Star Wars: Galaxy’s Edge opens soon at Disneyland and Walt Disney World.
-This guide details what we know, with speculative tips for visiting, avoiding crowds, and basic info about Star Wars Land in both California and Disney’s Hollywood Studios.
-(Last updated May 2, 2019.)
+Star Wars: Galaxy’s Edge is once again fully open at Hollywood Studios in Walt Disney World and at Disneyland!
+This guide details what we know, with tips for visiting, avoiding crowds, and info about Star Wars Land in both California and Hollywood Studios.
+(Updated June 23, 2021.)

 Star Wars Land Info